United First Parish Church

-United First Parish Church is a Unitarian Universalist congregation in Quincy, Massachusetts, established as the parish church of Quincy in 1639.
-The current building was constructed in 1828 by noted Boston stonecutter Abner Joy to designs by Alexander Parris.
-The building was designated a National Historic Landmark on December 30, 1970, for its association with the Adams family, who funded its construction and whose most significant members are interred here.
+United First Parish Church is an American Unitarian Universalist congregation in Quincy, Massachusetts, established as the parish church of Quincy in 1639.
+The current building was constructed in 1828 by Boston stonecutter Abner Joy to designs by Alexander Parris.
+It was designated a National Historic Landmark on December 30, 1970, for its association with the Adams family, who funded its construction; four members of the family are buried there.

-It is called the Church of the Presidents because two American Presidents, John Adams and John Quincy Adams, attended the church along with their wives, Abigail Adams and Louisa Catherine Adams.
-All four are interred beneath the church in a family crypt.
-The pew in which they sat is marked with a plaque and ribbon on the side.
+United First Parish Church is called the Church of the Presidents because two American Presidents, John Adams and John Quincy Adams, attended the church along with their wives, Abigail Adams and Louisa Catherine Adams.
+All four are buried beneath the church in a family crypt.
+Pew number 54, used by John Quincy Adams and his family, is marked with a plaque and ribbon on the side.

 History

 The congregation first gathered in 1636 as a branch of the church in Boston, becoming an independent church in 1639, known simply as "Ye Church of Braintry," because the whole area was then known as Braintree.
-It was a Puritan congregationalist church when first established, but since the mid-18th century has been Unitarian, in spirit if not in name.
+It was a Puritan Congregationalist church when first established.
+In the mid-18th century it became Unitarian, and then Unitarian Universalist in the 20th century.

 The 1828 church is constructed of locally quarried granite, and is one of the finest Greek Revival church buildings in New England.
 It has a Greek temple front, supported by four monolithic granite columns which may have been the largest set in the United States at the time.
 Each column is 25 ft tall and weighs an estimated 25 tons.
 Above the main facade rises a two-stage tower.
 Its lower section is oblong and unadorned, while the second stage is stepped back and square.
 It has clock faces on each side, and is topped by an open cupola with eight columns and a dome.

 President John Adams financed the church's construction through a land donation, and the bulk of the granite comes from the Adams family quarry.
 However, the pillars are from another local quarry, as the Adams quarry was not deep enough for a full-height pillar.
 Its original bell was cast by Paul Revere, but was melted down and recast as it was not loud enough to serve as a fire alarm.
 The unusual domed ceiling represents a passion flower surrounded by lotuses.
 The fine mahogany altar is original.